 As a sleep disorder, insomnia can seriously affect your ability to function when awake.
 It can also negatively affect your health, potentially leading to diabetes, heart disease, weight gain and depression, according to the CDC.

-If you have trouble falling asleep, it is important to talk to a primary care physician or sleep specialist.
+If you have trouble falling asleep, it’s important to talk to a primary care physician or sleep specialist.
 By having this conversation, the doctor can properly diagnose the problem and recommend the best possible treatment.

 - Avoid spending too much time in bed.

-- Avoid using electronics in the bedroom or while in bed.
+- Don’t use electronics in the bedroom or while in bed.

 - Avoid substances such as alcohol, nicotine or caffeine in the evening.

 - Ensure adequate daytime activities such as exercise.

 Another common sleep problem is sleep apnea.
 Left untreated, it can lead to high blood pressure, heart disease, stroke, diabetes, depression and more.
 Click here to learn your risk.

 About the Author

 health enews staff is a group of experienced writers from our Advocate Aurora Health sites, which also includes freelance or intern writers.